Diagnosis of Flu

 Bacteria of the intestinal microbiota in a petri dish

-Virus isolation.
+Viral isolation.
+This is not usually performed.
 This involves cultivating the respiratory sample and isolating the virus.

 Immune system cell with antibodies

 Detection of viral proteins.
 These tests entail binding antibodies with proteins on the virus.
-If viral proteins are detected in the respiratory sample, it confirms the patient has influenza.
+If viral proteins are detected in the respiratory sample, it confirms the patient has the virus.

 DNA molecule or helix

-Due to the increased number of patients attending emergency services, rapid antigen detection tests that return results in 30 minutes are used during the flu season.
-These rapid influenza diagnostic tests can only detect type A and B viruses.
-They are limited by their low sensitivity and must be interpreted together with the patient’s clinical signs.
+During the flu season and due to the number of patients in emergency services, rapid antigen detection tests with results in 30 minutes are performed.
+This technique only differentiates Influenza virus types A and B. Its limitation is its low sensitivity and it must be interpreted along with the patient's clinical data.

 Substantiated information by: